 COP26 made some progress, but not enough.
 And it was disappointing that nature was watered down in the final version of the Glasgow Climate Pact.
 See our blog on COP26 for more.

-The first draft of the Post-2020 Global Biodiversity Framework is now available.
-Readers may be interested in the responses to this first draft from Conservation International and WWF.
-Action following these events is critical.
+There have been several drafts now of the proposed post-2020 Global Biodiversity Framework.
+Readers may be interested in the responses to the first draft from Conservation International and WWF.
+Action following the COP events is critical.
 The planet continues to get hotter and more extreme (wetter and wilder weather in some places, drier in others), and we continue to lose wildlife at an unprecedented pace.

 In May 2021 we jointly hosted a panel webinar with the Institution of Environmental Sciences (IES) and the Royal Society for Biology (RSB) on Nature-based Solutions: the Conventions on Climate & Biodiversity.
 The webinar is freely available in the CIEEM Resource Hub.

 - Mon, 15 Nov 2021 – Reflecting on COP26: A Cross-Sector Discussion

 - Thu, 18 Nov 2021 – Reaching Net Zero via Science-Based Targets